 $ sudo bash -c "$(wget -O - https://repo-feed.flightradar24.com/install_fr24_rpi.sh)"

 After a brief period of setup, a welcome screen and some instructions will appear, followed by the first in a series of configuration steps:

-You can obtain your lat and long coordinates from LatLong.net, either by searching for a place name or by navigating your way around the interactive map.
-Note down your coordinates to four decimal places (for example, 52.2048, 0.1304 is close enough to get you to a cracking pub in Cambridge; you don’t need the extra decimal places that the website provides unless you need help to navigate between the bar and the snug, in which case it’s probably time to ask your friends to take you home):
+You can obtain your latitude and longitude coordinates from LatLong.net, either by searching for a place name or by navigating your way around the interactive map.
+Find your coordinates to four decimal places (for example, 52.2048, 0.1304 is close enough to get you to a cracking pub in Cambridge):

 You can obtain your altitude from whataltitude.com.
 If you’re using this site for the first time, you might be prompted to enable location services for your browser to access your geographical position:

 Now it’s time to finish the FR24 wizard.
 Enter the email address that you used to register your Flightradar24 account:

 Step 1.2 - If you used to feed FR24 with ADS-B data before, enter your sharing key.

 If you don't remember your sharing key, you can find it in your account on the website under "My data sharing".